 Do I need a prenuptial agreement?

 A common misconception is that a prenuptial agreement is only for the extraordinarily wealthy or celebrities, however they can be useful for any married couple who have financial assets.
-Whatever your assets or their value you have a right to protect them.
+Whatever your assets or their value, you have a right to protect them.
 Would you purchase a property without house insurance?
 When looking at who needs a prenuptial agreement, the answer could include any couple.

 Are prenuptial agreements binding?

 Prenuptial agreements are not presently binding under English law but recent case law indicates that this could be set to change in the future.
 Now, more than ever, prenuptial agreements are having weight attached to them and proving influential in the court room.

 The most important case in recent times with respect to prenuptial agreements is that of Katrin Radmacher and Nicolas Granatino (20/07/09), in which precedent was set that such agreements are to be afforded significant evidential weight unless they are considered to be unfair.
 One of the Judges hearing the case stated that failure to recognise prenuptial agreements “does not sufficiently recognise the rights of autonomous adults to govern their future financial relationship by agreement in an age when marriage is not generally regarded as a sacrament and divorce is a statistical commonplace”.